openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

           score achieved for each problem in the first course subsection.

 =============================================
-Interpret the Learner Progress Page
+Interpreting the Learner Progress Page
 =============================================

 The chart of a learner's scores on the **Progress** page and the rows of data